Woman killed in Tembusu tree accident worked at MasterCard

 SINGAPORE: The 38-year-old woman who was killed after a massive Tembusu tree toppled at the Singapore Botanic Gardens on Saturday (Feb 12) is Indian national Radhika Angara, Channel NewsAsia understands.

-She worked for global payment network MasterCard, and prior to that was chief marketing and strategy officer at social and mobile payment platform Fastacash.
+Ms Angara worked for global payment network MasterCard, where she was Regional Digital Marketing Head for Asia Pacific.
+Prior to that, she was with social and mobile payment platform Fastacash.

 Her husband, French national Jerome Rouch-Sirech, 39, and their children - one-year-old twins - were also injured in the accident.
-Mr Rouch-Sirech's LinkedIn profile shows he is head of retail for PUMA Southeast Asia.
+Mr Rouch-Sirech's LinkedIn profile shows he is head of retail for sportswear brand Puma Southeast Asia.

 Channel NewsAsia understands that the three have been discharged from National University Hospital (NUH) where they were being treated.

-Note: Editor's note: This story was updated to reflect the fact that Ms Angara was no longer working for Fastacash at the time of her death.